minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • You wish to plead not guilty

-• You wish to plead guilty and offer an explanation
+• You want to plead guilty and offer an explanation

-• The officer has indicated you endangered persons or property
+• The officer has indicated that you endangered persons or property

 Which Courts In Minnesota Have Jurisdiction To Hear Traffic Violation Matters?